jordiartal/robotest/README.md

 ROBOTEST is a OpenSource Automation End2End and REST API Test Engine.

-It's based on Selenium and RestAssured projects.
+It's based on Java, Maven, JUnit/TestNG, Selenium, RestAssured, Docker and BrowserStack projects/services.

 Run browsers in your local machine or with Docker containers.